-Inguinal hernias can be repaired using keyhole surgery but most inguinal hernias in children are repaired through a cut in the groin.
+Inguinal hernias can be repaired using keyhole surgery but most inguinal hernias in children are repaired through a cut on the groin.
 The cut is usually made close to a skin crease to make the scar harder to see.

 The healthcare team will carry out a number of checks to make sure your child has the operation they came in for and on the correct side.
-You can help by confirming your surgeon, your child's name, and the operation they are having.
+You can help by confirming to your surgeon and the healthcare team your child's name and the operation they are having.